dexiouz/Setup-firebase-perf/index.md

 compileSdkVersion is not specified.
 Please add it to build.gradle;

-I need to fix this before proceeding to set complete perf monitor set up for android.
+I need to fix this before proceeding to set up performance monitor for android.
 Any one got an idea?
 I guess it's related to `firebase analytics`.

 This is a hard one.
-So after a lot looking around in github issues and stackoverflow without success, I decided to follow my guts: "Delete the current `"@react-native-firebase/analytics": "^10.4.0"`, and reinstall latest firebase analytics with
+So after a lot of looking around github issues and stackoverflow without success, I decided to: Delete the current `"@react-native-firebase/analytics": "^10.4.0"`, and reinstall latest firebase analytics with

 ```sh
 $ npm i @react-native-firebase/analytics